Sire and Semen Info

 PCC BA General 2404E

 We purchased General at the Nebraska Pharo Cattle Company Sale in the fall of 2018.
 He brings good calving ease and great fleshing ability.
-We feel like his calves will be a great addition to both our breeding program and a grass finished program because of his IMF and tenderness score during ultrasound.
+Additionally, he has tremendous longevity still active in the herd in 2024, as shown in the second image .
+We feel like his calves will be a great addition to a grass finished program because of his IMF and tenderness score during ultrasound.